gramineproject/gsc/Documentation/index.rst

    distros are Ubuntu 18.04, Ubuntu 20.04, Ubuntu 21.04 and CentOS 8.
 Default
    value is ``ubuntu:18.04``.

+.. describe:: Registry

+   Defines the registry and repository where the Linux distribution image is located.
+Only needed if the image in `Distro` requires to be prepended with this information.

 .. describe:: Gramine.Repository

    Source repository of Gramine.
 Default value: